angular/angular/aio/content/guide/using-libraries.md

     </code-example>

-You can define more typings as needed.
+Define more typings as needed.

 ## Updating libraries

-Libraries can be updated by their publishers, and also have their own dependencies which need to be kept current.
+A library is able to be updated by the publisher, and also has individual dependencies which need to be kept current.
-To check for updates to your installed libraries, use the [`ng update` command][AioCliUpdate].
+To check for updates to your installed libraries, use the [`ng update`][AioCliUpdate] Angular CLI command.

-Use `ng update <lib_name>` to update individual library versions.
+Use `ng update <lib_name>` Angular CLI command to update individual library versions.
 The Angular CLI checks the latest published release of the library, and if the latest version is newer than your installed version, downloads it and updates your `package.json` to match the latest version.

 When you update Angular to a new version, you need to make sure that any libraries you are using are current.